-4.13 CROSS CUTTING ISSUES
+4.14 CROSS CUTTING ISSUES

-- 1. Inadequate institutional, legal and regulatory framework for management of renewable energy resources including: - 2.
-Criteria for allocation to investors of energy resource areas such as geothermal fields. - 3.
-Licensing of Renewable energy areas. - 4.
-Management of multi-purpose projects such as dams and reservoirs for power generation, portable water, flood control and irrigation. - 5.
-Management of energy resource areas such as, catchment areas, forests, municipal waste as well as areas with good wind regimes, tidal and wave energy. - 6.
-Corporate Social Responsibility requirements.

-- 7. Environmental protection, conservation and management. - 8.
-Mechanism for working out national government, Provincial government and local community benefits sharing. - 9.
-Payment of royalty on proceeds from renewable energy resources. - 10.
-Other than geothermal energy and large hydros, there is no lead agency to spearhead development of other renewable energy resources. - 11.
-Absence of local credit schemes and financing mechanisms. - 12.
-Inadequate public awareness on the economic opportunities offered by renewable energy and renewable energy technologies.
+- 1 Criteria for allocation to investors of energy resource areas such as geothermal fields. - 2 Licensing of renewable energy projects. - 3 Management of multi-purpose projects such as dams and reservoirs for power generation, portable water, flood control and irrigation. - 4 Management of energy resource areas such as catchment areas, forests, municipal waste as well as areas with good wind regimes, tidal and wave energy. - 5 Corporate Social Responsibility requirements. - 6 Environmental protection, conservation and management. - 7 Mechanism for determining National Government, Provincial Governments and Landowners benefits sharing. - 8 Payment of royalty and equity on proceeds from renewable energy resources. - 9 Other than geothermal energy and large hydros, there is no lead agency to spearhead development of other renewable energy resources. - 10 Absence of local credit schemes and financing mechanisms. - 11 Inadequate public awareness on the economic opportunities offered by renewable energy and renewable energy technologies.